gharib85/coolvib/README.md

 ### What does coolvib do? ###

+Coolvib uses Fermi's Golden rule to calculate vibrational relaxation rates and lifetimes due to nonadiabatic effects on metal surfaces.
+The code uses precomputed electronic structure information from software packages such as FHI-aims and SIESTA.

+For more details, have a look at the documentation at www.damaurer.at/software/coolvib/index.html

 ### Dependencies ###

 * Python 2.7.x
 * Numpy >=1.6
 * Scipy >=0.12
+* matplotlib>=1.2
 * Atomic Simulation Environment [ ASE ](https://wiki.fysik.dtu.dk/ase/)
   (for global optimization)